hyperledger-labs/hyperledger-labs.github.io/labs/emerald-performance-test-harness.md

 # Short Description
 This is a test harness designed to measure the performance of payments between peers on a blockchain network.
-This performance is measure against the Emerald benchmark which is specified here:
+This performance is measured against the Emerald benchmark which is specified here:

 https://gitlab.com/emerald-platform/emerald/wikis/Emerald-Benchmark